 Following the injury to your spine the brace helps limit movement and provides stability while your injury heals.
-Your brace may also come with an extra piece that fits against your chest.
-The Orthotist will assess if this is needed and if so, explain the reason for this.

-Continue wearing the brace as instructed until this is reviewed and the plan adjusted by your medical team
+Continue wearing the brace as instructed until this is reviewed, and the plan adjusted by your medical team.

-You need to put the brace on lying flat:

-You can put the brace on in sitting:

-You need to wear the brace when sitting up:
+You need to put the brace on lying flat: Yes No You can put the brace on in sitting: Yes No You are required to wear the brace at all times (Inc when sitting up): Yes No You will need to sleep with the brace on: Yes No

-You need to the wear the brace for a period of \\\\ weeks, until advised otherwise at your fracture clinic appointment.
+You need to the wear the brace for a period of \\\\\ weeks, until advised otherwise at your fracture clinic appointment.